Skip to main content

 Content Description

-A digitized copy of Rochella Cooper's memoir, Insights and Stories to Tell, and a digitized oral history interview and transcript conducted by the Houston Jewish History Archive in 2022 document the life of Rochella Cooper.
+A printed copy of Rochella Cooper's memoir, Insights and Stories to Tell and a digitized oral history interview and transcript conducted by the Houston Jewish History Archive in 2022 document the life of Rochella Cooper.
 The book was scanned in-house and returned to the author.

 Dates